agentvoiceresponse/avr-llm-openai-assistant/README.md

 ### Default Functions

 A new directory named `avr_functions` has been added to store default functions that developers can use.

+#### `avr_transfer`

-For example, the `avr_transfer` function can be used to transfer a call from one internal extension to another on Asterisk.
+The `avr_transfer` function can be used to transfer a call from one internal extension to another on Asterisk.
+Here is an example of how to define this function:

+#### `avr_hangup`

+The `avr_hangup` function can be used to hang up a call on Asterisk.
+Here is an example of how to define this function:

 ### Custom Functions